Alewives Anonymous, Inc.

 2010 was the fifth year of a moratorium on catching or possession of herring instituted by Massachusetts in 2006.
 The moratorium will continue through the 2011 herring season.

 An electronic counter was not set up on the Sippican River at Leonard’s Pond for 2011.
-A new aluminum Alaskan steep pass ladder has been installed but requires adjustment to flow an adequate amount of water and modification to accommodate a counter.
+A new aluminum Alaskan steep pass ladder (provided by Massachusetts Division of Marine Fisheries) has been installed but requires adjustment to flow an adequate amount of water and modification to accommodate a counter.

 An electronic counter was not set up on the Sippican River at Leonard’s Pond this year.
 A new aluminum Alaskan steep pass ladder has been installed and the Mass.
 Division of Marine Fisheries (DMF) designed and fabricated a framework to support the counting tunnel.
 The ladder requires adjustment to flow an adequate amount of water and this will be done after the Fall cranberry harvest when Leonard’s Pond level can be lowered to do the work.

 The moratorium of the state wide ban on the taking or possession of river herring in Massachusetts was extended into 2012 by DMF.
 In the seven years of the moratorium, the herring population in the Mattapoisett River has increased by almost 500%.
 The Atlantic States Marine Fisheries Committee, River Herring Amendment #2 provides that all runs are to be closed to fishing January 1, 2012, unless a plan for the sustainability of the fishery has been filed and approved.
 Massachusetts has not done this.
 This is a state wide plan, not river by river.
 It appears that it will be a long time before the taking of river herring in Massachusetts will be allowed.
 That should further help the herring populations to rebuild.